- Why choose Western Sydney University?

 - Before students arrive in Australia, please refer them to a booklet produced by Western Sydney University called the Welcome Guide.
 This guide is designed to help students find the information they need as a new international student at Western and help them adjust to living and studying in Australia.

-- If students haven't already enrolled or need help to finalise their admission, an enrolment and admission session is also provided.
-This is held in computer labs that are supported by enrolment and international admission staff.
+- If students haven't already enrolled or need help to finalise their admission, an enrolment and admission session is included in the Orientation program.

-- Academic Advising and Course Orientation Sessions are held throughout the week prior to the commencement of the teaching session and are conducted on the student's home campus.
+- Academic Advising and Course Orientation Sessions are held throughout the week prior to the commencement of the teaching session.

-- When students complete their enrolment process they should collect their student ID card from the Student Central office on their campus.
+- When students complete their enrolment process they should collect their student ID card from the Student Central office on their campus (students in Australia only).
 Students must carry this card while on campus.
 They will also need to use this card to borrow books from the library and access IT facilities and the University's free shuttle bus service.

 - Students must remain enrolled in a CRICOS registered course and maintain satisfactory attendance and progression in their course.
 If students experience problems they are advised to meet with the International Student Welfare staff (opens in a new window) to discuss any problems they may have as soon as possible after the issue arises.
 If poor results continue their visa is at risk of being cancelled.